otavio-s-s/Scraping-Dataquest-Community/README.md

 # Scraping-Dataquest-Community

-This is an educational project that was developed to scrape the [Dataquest Community](https://community.dataquest.io/) and notify the user via e-mail if new queions were poested in the Q&A section.
+This is an educational project that was developed to scrape the [Dataquest Community](https://community.dataquest.io/) and notify the user via e-mail if new questions were posted  in the Q&A section.

-I am making it available here so more users of the platform can take advantge of it.
+I am making it available here so more users of the platform can take advantage of it.

-You can read more about it in [this Towards Data Science storie](https://towardsdatascience.com/how-web-scraping-helped-me-going-from-learning-to-teaching-20c1bba7a10b?source=your_stories_page---------------------------).
+You can read more about it in [this Towards Data Science article](https://towardsdatascience.com/how-web-scraping-helped-me-going-from-learning-to-teaching-20c1bba7a10b?source=your_stories_page---------------------------).

 ## Prerequisites